 Already renowned as a popular holiday destination and a thriving business hub servicing international companies with multinational operations, the island is sharpening its competitive edge by streamlining processes, modernising legislation, introducing incentives and speeding up licensing procedures to better cater to investors.
-Special schemes and incentives are in place to facilitate headquartering, which covers the sectors of technology, asset management, investment funds, shipping and higher education, ‘Olivewood’ for the international film industry, the Startup Visa for non-EU nationals and a Fast Track Business Activation Mechanism for non-EU nationals approved in September 2020.
+Special schemes and incentives are in place to facilitate headquartering, which covers the sectors of technology, asset management, investment funds, shipping and higher education, ‘Olivewood’ for the international film industry, and a new government Action Plan launched in late 2021 filled with new incentives to attract non-EU individuals and companies to establish operations in Cyprus.

-Cyprus’ FDI appeal has been on an upward trajectory with the economy posting a healthy 3.2% growth in 2019 and following improvements in its macroeconomic and financial environment, factors that have also revived international interest in around 30 major development projects on the island.
+Cyprus’ FDI appeal has been on an upward trajectory thanks to a robust economy.
+Real GDP growth averaged 5.3% in 2015-19 and the government’s latest projections suggest that in 2021 the economy will have fully regained the ground it lost in 2020 at the height of the Covid-19 pandemic.
+Ongoing improvements in the macroeconomic and financial environment have also revived international interest in around 30 major development projects on the island.
 Investment opportunities in Cyprus’ large-scale projects span various sectors, including high-value tourism and housing developments, projects with a special focus on golf courses and luxury marinas, as well as education, energy and, more lately, the international film sector.

 Tourism has long been a driving force of the Cypriot economy and a concerted effort to diversify its offering in recent years has paid off.
 Ahead of the global pandemic, expansion of capacity as well as quality upgrades saw both arrivals and expenditure break new records for four years running.
-Cyprus has been attracting new interest by developing conference, sports, health and wellness and by extending the tourist season.
+A new Deputy Ministry of Tourism was established in 2019.
+Cyprus has been attracting new interest by developing conference, sports, health and wellness tourism and by extending the tourist season.
 The construction and investment in multipurpose projects and mixed-use developments such as luxury marinas, golf courses and more recently the island’s first-ever and only integrated luxury casino resort, are all part of the ongoing strategy to upgrade Cyprus’ tourism product.
-The temporary casino has started operations and the full integrated casino resort, City of Dreams Mediterranean, will have extensive facilities and five-star status by 2021.
+The temporary casino and satellite outlets have started operations and the full integrated casino resort, City of Dreams Mediterranean, will have extensive facilities and five-star status.
 The casino resort is Hong Kong-based Melco’s first expansion outside of Asia and will be the biggest casino of its kind in Europe, with the investment for this mega project at €600 million.

 Following the success of Limassol Marina, there has been a swell of interest in these types of projects.
-The €300 million luxury Ayia Napa Marina – which is transforming the area – has graduated to its second phase, with berthing facilities now fully operational.
-The marina offers capacity for 600 yachts of up to 60 metres, a shipyard, and a range of luxury villas and facilities.
-With significant Egyptian investment backing the innovative project, the seafront residences, which will be completed by 2023, are already being marketed to investors worldwide.
+The €300 million luxury Ayia Napa Marina is under construction with berthing facilities and a Commercial Village now fully operational.
+The marina offers capacity for 600 yachts of up to 60 metres, a shipyard, and a range of luxury villas, apartments and facilities.
+With significant Egyptian investment backing the innovative project and the seafront residences are expected to be completed by 2023.
 In addition, the €110 million Paralimni Marina project is well under way, with additional development incentives approved by the government in 2020.
-The tender for Larnaca Marina received approval in August 2020 and is expected to attract €1.2 billion in construction and real estate development, while plans are in place for a luxury marina in Paphos.
+The contract for Larnaca Marina was signed with a Cypriot-Israeli consortium, Eldeman Holding BV and Alexandrou Corporate Services Ltd, in late 2020 and is expected to attract €1.2 billion in construction and real estate development, while a tender was signed in August 2021 with Deloitte Ltd and Triton Consulting Engineers SA for a luxury marina in Paphos.

 Worthwhile investments have already been made in the hospitality industry with acquisitions and the construction of new luxury hotels of well-known hotel management chains.
-These include the prestigious Sun City Spa and Residences by Chinese group Jim Chang Global with an initial investment of €100 million to construct a five-star resort hotel and exclusive beachfront residences in cooperation with the Giovani Group.
+These include the prestigious Sun City Spa and Residences by Chinese group Jim Chang Global with an initial investment of €100 million to construct a five-star resort hotel and exclusive beachfront residences.
 The Radisson Hotel Group, one of the largest and most dynamic hotel groups in the world, has big plans to grow its existing portfolio in the country to six hotels and almost 1,000 rooms by 2025.

 In 2019, the Luxury Collection, part of Marriott International, opened the Parklane Luxury Collection Resort & Spa resort in Limassol.
 Owned and operated by Parklane Hotels Limited, the property marks Marriott International’s entry into Cyprus.
 Another major international deal in recent years was South African Atterbury acquiring two of the country’s flagship Nicosia retail outlets, the Mall of Cyprus and the Mall of Engomi, for €200 million.